 Approximately how much travel time to San Francisco will be required of students per quarter?

 None.
-However, travel to the UC Davis campus in Davis, Calif. is planned for all block immersions pending university guidelines for large group meetings during COVID-19.
+However, travel to the UC Davis campus in Sacramento is planned for all in-person immersions at the start of the winter, summer and fall quarters, pending university guidelines for large group meetings during COVID-19.

 Can I see a list of courses and the curriculum?